Libraries & toolchains

 Sycl

-On Adastra, OneAPI (containing the Intel DPC++ compiler) is exposed through the PrgEnv-intel and intel Cray modules.
-A standalone version is available though the intel-oneapi module (it does not pull CrayPE).
-The intel and amd modules serve the same role.
-Similarly for intel-oneapi and rocm.
-The version of DPC++ provided is quite old (2022.1).
+On Adastra, Intel LLVM/DPC++ (which normaly comes with Intel’s OneAPI) is exposed through the PrgEnv-intel and the intel or intel-oneapi modules.
+The version we provide is quite old (2022.1).
 You may need to recompile it, see below.

 Note